 In case of prolonged untreated asbestos-related scalp infestation, irreversible (scarring) hair loss may occur.
 In this case, the hair falls out in clumps or can simply be pulled out of the scalp without pain.

 External therapyThis section has been translated automatically.

 Desquamative therapy with salicylic acid-containing externals such as 10% salicylic acid oil/ointment (Rp221) or salicylic acid oil 2/5 or 10% with triamcinolone acetonide 0.1%.
 Apply the salicylic acid-containing oil liberally to the scalp.
 Then cover the entire capillitium with a foil for several hours, if possible, and fix it with a tubular bandage (a terry cloth cap or a cotton cap, also surgical cap, is sufficient).
 Repeat the identical procedure the next day; after 2-3 days (daily is also possible) thoroughly wash out scalp hair.
-Sitting dandruff can be combed out with a large comb without a firm pull.
+Any dandruff can be combed out with a large comb without pulling it tightly.

 Alternative: After this primary keratolytic treatment, an occlusive treatment with topical glucocorticoids in O/W bases, such as triamcinolone cream(e.g. Triamgalen, Rp259 ) or a glucocorticoid-containing gel such as 0.05% betamethasone gel (e.g. Diprosis Gel) has proven effective.
 Subsequently, mechanically detach scale plaques again.

-Alternatively: local applications with a tar-containing externum (5%-10% Liquor carnbonis detergens in Lygal head ointment).
+Alternatively: local applications with a tar-containing externum (5%-10% Liquor carbonis detergens in Lygal head ointment).